 The customer service standard’s provisions include animals used by people with autism, mental health disabilities, those with physical or dexterity disabilities as well as others.

 Guide Dog-a dog trained as a guide for a blind person and having the qualifications prescribed by the regulation.
 R.S.O.
 1990,c.
 B.7, s.
 1 (1) Blind Persons Rights Act.
 A guide dog is a dog that has been trained at one of the facilities listed in Ontario Regulation 58 under the Blind Persons’ Rights Act to act as a guide dog for people who are blind.

 Support Persons: A support person is an individual hired or chosen by a person with a disability to provide services or assistance with communication, mobility, personal care, medical needs or with access to goods and services.
 The support person could be a paid personal support worker, a volunteer, a friend or a family member.
 She or he does not necessarily need to have special training or qualifications.

-The CMO recognizes that accessibility barriers present in many forms and is committed to undertake a number of processes and initiatives to improve access as much as possible, with the goal of continuous improvement, as well as monitoring the needs of our internal community.
+The College recognizes that accessibility barriers present in many forms and is committed to undertake a number of processes and initiatives to improve access as much as possible, with the goal of continuous improvement, as well as monitoring the needs of our internal community.
 It is important to understand that information about a disability is personal and private and must be treated confidentially.

 ii) How to interact and communicate with people with various types of disabilities.